Category: Business

 With healthcare costs becoming an increasing financial burden for households and society as a whole, diagnostic imaging has become the scapegoat to blame for these ever escalating costs.
 In response to political pressure, payers are actively looking for ways to reduce these soaring expenses.
 Insurers see medical imaging as one area where they can significantly reduce healthcare costs going forward.

 Due to the complex nature of radiology, several different types of metrics are used to monitor and measure performance.
-Some of the most common metrics in radiology include customer satisfaction, regulatory compliance, clinical productivity, academic productivity, and financial performance.
+Some of the most common radiology quality metrics include customer satisfaction, regulatory compliance, clinical productivity, academic productivity, and financial performance.

 • Process Metrics